10 Things to Know About the New Maths A Level

 Myth 4: “How can it be different?
 Maths is Maths, after all…”

 It is going to be different.

-The two biggest changes that teachers will notice (students will probably assume it’s always been like this until they do older papers) are:
+The two biggest changes that teachers will notice (students will probably assume it’s always been like this until they do some A-Level Maths past papers) are:

 - Questions will be more synoptic in nature – this means topics may well be mixed up within one question and there will be fewer single topic questions.
 It’s worth noting that the International Baccalaureate has been doing this for years and it works.

 - There will be more emphasis on Reasoning, Modelling and Problem Solving – which in the new exam jargon are known as the Overarching Themes

 Myth 5: “Yes, yes.
 But it’s still Maths whatever new jargon is being used…”